lawrennd/old_talks/_posts/2015-3-12-data-science-a-new-field-or-just-a-rebadging-exercise-.md

   a new and pressing set of questions that bridge the computational and mathematical sciences.
 Regardless of its phylogeny, exploring this interface through these questions will be mutually beneficial.
-:venue: School of Mathematical Sciences, University of Nottingham
+venue: School of Mathematical Sciences, University of Nottingham
-:linkpdf: '"http://staffwww.dcs.shef.ac.uk/people/N.Lawrence/talks/" # "datascience_nottingham15.pdf"'
+linkpdf: '"http://staffwww.dcs.shef.ac.uk/people/N.Lawrence/talks/" # "datascience_nottingham15.pdf"'
-:optyoutube: ulahro6DjyY
+optyoutube: ulahro6DjyY
-:year: '2015'
+year: '2015'
-:month: mar
-:day: '12'
-:month_numeric: '3'
+month: '3'
+day: '12'
+layout: talk
+key: Lawrence:nottingham15
 ---